DotNetNewbies/It-s-all-about-the-process/docs/How would you do it.md

 the folks will come from a wide variety of disciplines, each one a full-time
 career, not something one can do for an hour or two a week and be acceptably
 functional, let alone actually *good* at.

+So, first presumption is that this posting is for an *entire team*, not just a
+single developer.

 The major roles in any good software development team are these: